jasondchambers/3d_spinning_cube/README.md

 If you are interested in learning 3D graphics, javidx9's videos are very approachable.
 This code is not optimized - it is for educational purposes only.
-There are optimizations (for example, collapsing the matrix multiplications into a one) that are intentionally left out to enable the student to step through.
+There are optimizations (for example, collapsing the matrix multiplications into one) that are intentionally left out to enable the student to step through.

 I wrote this code in Java because I don't run Windows at home (just Mac and Linux).
 I have nothing